polywrap/documentation/src/docs/quick-start/create-wasm-wrappers/default-plugins.md

 ---

 ## Default Plugins
-Polywrap plugins extend the capabilities of your wrappers.
-Some wrappers come included in the Polywrap client by default:
+Polywrap plugin wrappers extend the capabilities of Wasm wrappers.
+Some plugin wrappers come included in the Polywrap client by default:

-- ENS
+- ENS Resolver
 - Ethereum
 - Filesystem
+- Filesystem Resolver
 - Graph-node
 - HTTP
 - IPFS
+- IPFS Resolver
 - Logger
 - SHA3
 - UTS-46

-In this guide, we'll show you what it's like to import these default plugins into your wrapper, and explain what each one does.
+In this guide, we'll show you what it's like to import these default plugins into your wrapper, and explain what some commonly used plugins do.

-## Importing
+## Import to schema
 We'll use one of the default plugins, Ethereum, to show how you can import its modules into your wrapper's schema (`schema.graphql` file).

-`#import { Module, Connection } into Ethereum from "w3://ens/ethereum.web3api.eth"`
+`#import { Module, Connection } into Ethereum from "wrap://ens/ethereum.polywrap.eth"`

 Below, we explain what each part of this code means.